Emergency HVAC Troubleshooting Guide North Texas (2025): DIY Fixes Before Calling Service

 Possible Causes:

-- Turn OFF and call service if loud or violent sounds
+Turn the system OFF immediately and call service if you hear loud or violent sounds that could indicate dangerous mechanical failure.

 Continuous Running Sounds